Schema therapy: Schema domains

-In 2022, these have been subsequently further developed by schema researcher and Clinical Psychologist Ozgur Yalcin, finding that the emotional inhibition and punitiveness schemas can each be split into 4 new sub-schemas.
+Yalcin, Lee & Correia (2020) did a primary and a higher-order factor analysis of data from a large clinical sample and smaller non-clinical population.
+The higher-order factor analysis indicated four schema domains—Emotional Dysregulation, Disconnection, Impaired Autonomy/Underdeveloped Self, and Excessive Responsibility/Overcontrol—that overlap with the five domains (listed above) proposed earlier by Young, Klosko & Weishaar (2003).
+The primary factor analysis indicated that the Emotional Inhibition schema could be split into Emotional Constriction and Fear of Losing Control, and the Punitiveness schema could be split into Punitiveness (Self) and Punitiveness (Other).

 Schema modes

 Schema modes are momentary mind states which every human being experiences at one time or another.
 A schema mode consists of a cluster of schemas and coping styles.
 Life situations that a person finds disturbing or offensive, or arouse bad memories, are referred to as "triggers" that tend to activate schema modes.
 In psychologically healthy persons, schema modes are mild, flexible mind states that are easily pacified by the rest of their personality.
 In patients with personality disorders, schema modes are more severe, rigid mind states that may seem split off from the rest of their personality.